Skip to content

 • restore or reproduce period instruments

-• fit plastic, fibreglass and electronic parts to modern instruments like electric guitars
+• fit plastic, fibreglass and electronic parts to instruments like electric guitars

-• apply finishing techniques like polishing and varnishing
+• apply finishing techniques such as polishing and varnishing

 • tune instruments